Iron Beam: Characteristics

 Iron Beam uses a fiber laser to generate a laser beam to destroy an airborne target.
 Whether acting as a stand-alone system or with external cueing as part of an air-defense system, a threat is detected by a surveillance system and tracked by vehicle platforms in order to engage.

 The problem for laser weapons is that air density disperses laser energy, with larger beams facing more atmospheric interference.
 Iron Beam's solution is to shoot hundreds of small, coin-sized beams at a target, which individually face less dispersion.
 When a beam is detected through a telescopic reflection to have hit the target, more beams are redirected to the spot to concentrate energy until it is destroyed.

-An Iron Beam battery is composed of an air defense radar, a command and control (C2) unit, and two HEL (high-energy laser) systems.
+An Iron Beam battery is composed of an air defense radar, a command and control (C2) unit, and two high-energy laser (HEL) systems.
 Initially intended to be mobile and able to be used standalone, it was later rendered non-mobile to address weight and power availability concerns and integrated into Iron Dome to reduce complexity.
-It is capable of 100kW of power focused on the diameter of a coin at a distance of 10 km.
+It is capable of 100kW of power focused on a coin-sized area at a distance of 10 km.